How to stop sneezing

 Allergies

-Particles in the air such as pollen, dust, smoke, and pet dander can irritate your nose.
-If you know what triggers your allergies, take the right antihistamine for it.
+Particles in the air, such as pollen, dust, smoke, and pet dander, can irritate your nose.
+If you know what triggers your allergies, take the right antihistamine for them.
 There are other ways you can help your body stop sneezing as a result of allergies.

 When you’re indoors, minimize your exposure to the triggers.
 Things that can help are: